TImA97/randfindR/README.md

   - redundancy\_index
   - var\_digits

-Specific details of these algorithms can be found in the documentation by entering `?index_name`into your R-console.
+Details on how to use these algorithms can be found in the documentation by entering `?index_name`into your R-console.

 ## References